 - Increase share of cultivators (harees /muzareh) from 50 % to 60 %.

 - Introduction of district level microfinance credit on the pattern introduced and followed by Grameen Bank of Bangladesh.

 - Subsidies on purchase of tractors and small agriculture machinery

 - Allocation of State land to landless cultivators followed by the cooperative farming, cooperative marketing and easy credit for the inputs.

-- Declaring peasants (harees/muzareh) as labour and legislation on the pattern of labour laws for them, to stop ejection of tenants at will.
+- Declaring peasants (harees/muzareh) as labor and legislation on the pattern of labor laws for them, to stop ejection of tenants at will.

 - Promotion and incentives for agro-based industries in rural areas.

 Pakistan is known to have one of the best irrigation system since British time.
 But over a period of time because of inefficient management, lack of maintenance and expansion, loses in transmission and low cost recovery of irrigation fee and heavy subsidies have led to persistent losses and wastage of billions of rupees.

 MQM proposes following steps to save the system:

 (i) Construction of dams may be undertaken even at small scale to conserve the water and or to generate electricity by artificial water-falls.
 Growers committees be formed to evolve warabandi formula- distribution of water on equitable, area and crop basis.